alexirpan/alexirpan.github.io/_posts/2018-08-18-three-years.markdown

 {: .centered-table }

 A few people have asked me how long it took me to write my reinforcement learning post.
-Well, there's your answer: 53 hours, 20 minutes, written over the course of 6 months.
-I started writing the post August 2017.
-Real work started in October, with the first complete draft done Christmas 2017.
-Editing based on early feedback was done between Christmas and Valentine's day, with the post releasing February 14, 2018.
+Well, there's your answer: 53 hours, 20 minutes.
+Based on commit timestamps, the first word was written August 2017, regular writing started October 2017, the first draft was done Christmas 2017, and editing based on early feedback was done between Christmas and Valentine's Day, with the post releasing February 14, 2018.

-The time for the RL post actually lines up eerily well with the word count.
+The time for that post actually lines up eerily well with the word count.
 The RL post was almost 40% of the words I wrote this year, and the post took almost 40% of my writing time.
-This correlation falls apart for most of the other posts.
+This correlation immediately falls apart for the other posts.

 You may have noticed the crazy outlier of "1.95 hours to write 155 words".
-It's a bit misleading, since based on my commit logs, that post included updates to my About page and Research page, which isn't reflected in the actual word count.
+It's very misleading.
+Based on my commit messages, that post included updates to my About page and Research page, which isn't reflected in the reported word count.

+There are two other outliers.
+I spent 1.3 hours writing 1464 words for the OpenAI Five post.
+If you read that post, the lack of polish should be obvious.
-The MLP Music page also has a low word count, but that's because most of the time was spent tracking down links and making judgment calls on what songs to share.
+I spent 5.28 hours writing 450 words for the MLP Music Recs page, but for that page, most of my time was spent digging up songs and making judgment calls on what to share.

 As for the draft posts: we'll see if I finish any of those.
 I believe it's perfectly healthy to have lots of incomplete projects.
 You aren't obligated